micbelgique/Be-Road/README.md

 Update-Database -Verbose -ConnectionString "..." -ConnectionProviderName "System.Data.SqlClient"
 ```

+#### Production
+To build on production, add a new publish profile with the needed data(keys, connectionstrings, ...).
+Thanks to the ConfigHelper, the good data will be used.

 ### Blockchain implementation
 The blockchain is a prototype too.
 In the final project, it will be done later by more advanced developers, it will certainly be created from scratch.